 Flicks.co.nz is New Zealand's leading movie and cinema website.

 Movie-watchers use Flicks to find their movie (What’s on?
-What’s good?), and find where to book a ticket or watch it at home.
+What’s good?), and find where to book a ticket or where watch it at home.
 Alongside our cinema and streaming listings, we also create original content to engage movie fans and start conversations.

 Flicks is a company of Vista Group International Ltd (NZX/ASX:VGL).
 Vista provides a comprehensive suite of film industry software covering cinema management, box office analytics, marketing data analytics, and film distribution.

 Movie listings on Flicks - including posters, artwork, trailers, release dates - is supplied directly from movie distributors.
 Some movie metadata is supplied by TMDb, and some is supplied by MovieXchange.
 Some elements - including synopsis, actor and director lists - are written or compiled by Flicks.

 Most cinemas listings - including showtimes and links to ticketing pages - are supplied directly from cinemas.
 Some showtimes are added manually by Flicks.
 Other cinema metadata - including descriptions, parking information or contacts - is written or compiled by Flicks.